Skip to content

 </{HxForm}>

+We are using htmx to submit our form using AJAX.
 Using hx-target and hx-swap we are telling htmx to put the returned content from our component call at the end of the messages div.

 Try it now and chat with yourself!